 3. Flattened Filter Pleats

 If the cartridge has a missing or broken band, that can also result in flattening.
-If you’re well versed in filter replacement, you can replace the damaged cartridge yourself.
+You can replace the damaged cartridge if you’re well-versed in filter replacement.
 Otherwise, contact a professional to perform the job.

 4. Cartridge Collapse

-If the inner core of your filter cartridge collapses, the filter may look at though it’s been crushed.
-The inner plastic core provides reinforcement for the cartridge pleats, preventing them from collapsing, but if it breaks, there’s no support for the pleats.
+If the inner core of your filter cartridge collapses, the filter may look like it’s been crushed.
+The inner plastic core reinforces the cartridge pleats, preventing them from collapsing, but if it breaks, there’s no support for the pleats.

 If you notice a crumpled filter, it could be due to improper cartridge size, sub-standard manufacturing, or a long-standing crack that finally gave way.
 In any case, you should contact a pool filter repair specialist for advice on your best course of action.